AeroliteSR/DarkSoulsIconExtractor/README.md

 ## Texture replacement
 The `Replace` button selects whichever texture you currently have in the preview, whether that is an atlas or one of its subtextures.
 It then prompts you for an image file.
 The image you selected is then patched into the atlas/icon within memory.
-Going to `File -> Apply Replacements` will then export your changes as a tpf/dcx file, which should work as is.
+Going to `File -> Save As` will then export your changes as a tpf/dcx file, which should work as is.
 Some testing showed that Witchy seems to find the files to be agreeable.

 ## Adding custom icons